5 Things I Did to Drastically Increase My Blog Traffic (BEGINNER'S GUIDE!)

 Ask to join group boards (you can read my group board guide by clicking here)

 - Start pinning to relevant group boards and your own

 - Follow accounts and boards that are relevant TO YOUR BLOG

 GIVE IT TIME!

 RESOURCES TO HELP YOU OUT

 I have two Pinterest courses that I BELIEVE in.
-They are so packed full of information and they are cheap as well!
+They are packed full of information and they are cheap as well!
 Until I make my own in-depth Pinterest course, I will always recommend these two:

-- Pinteresting Strategies: The ultimate guide to Pinterest basics and the benefit of manual pinning.
+- Pinterest Strategies : The ultimate guide to Pinterest basics and the benefit of manual pinning.
 Also a good read if you don't want to invest in Tailwind.

 - P.I.M.P.
-Your Pinterest: The name might sound rather funny, but the product is the most advanced, in-depth Pinterest course I've ever saw (and I have saw MANY).
+Your Pinterest: The name might sound rather funny, but the product is the most advanced, in-depth Pinterest course I've ever experienced.

 If you aren't already aware, Tailwind is an auto-scheduler made specifically for Pinterest.
 It's been popular among content creators for quite some time now.
 However, it's tribe feature is relatively new.